EyeOS: History

 However, a small group of eyeOS developers still maintain the code within the eyeOS forum, where support is provided, but the eyeOS group itself has stopped active 1.x development.
 It is now available as the On-eye project on GitHub.

 Active development was halted on 1.x as of February 3, 2010. eyeOS 2.0 release took place on March 3, 2010.
 This was a total restructure of the operating system.
 The 2.x stable is the new series of eyeOS, which is in active development and will replace 1.x as stable in a few months.
 It includes live collaboration and more social capabilities than eyeOS 1.x. eyeOS then released 2.2.0.0 on July 28, 2010.

 On December 14, 2010, a working group inside the eyeOS open-source development community began the structure development and further upgrade of eyeOS 1.9.x.
 The group's main goal is to continue the work eyeOS has stopped on 1.9.x.

 eyeOS released 2.5 on May 17, 2011.
 This was the last release under an open source license.
 It is available on SourceForge for download under another project called eyeOS 2.5 Open Source Version.

-On April 1, 2014, Telefónica announced their acquisition of eyeOS.
-This acquisition reinforces its future mobile cloud services plans and the development of free software solutions. eyeOS will maintain its headquarters in the Catalonia, Spain, where their staff will continue to work but will now form part of Telefónica.
-After its integration into Telefónica, eyeOS will continue to function as an independent subsidiary, led by its current CEO, Michel Kisfaludi.
+On April 1, 2014, Telefónica announced their acquisition of eyeOS. eyeOS would maintain its headquarters in the Catalonia, Spain, where their staff would continue to work but now as part of Telefónica.
+After its integration into Telefónica, eyeOS would continue to function as an independent subsidiary under CEO Michel Kisfaludi.